“Little Benny Tudhope is a star of the future.”

-Those were the words of Australian snowboarder Trent Milton (NSW) about his young team-mate Ben Tudhope (NSW) who dazzled everyone on the slopes of the Rosa Khutor Alpine Centre today (Friday).
+Those were the words of Australian snowboarder Trent Milton about his young teammate Ben Tudhope, who dazzled everyone on the slopes of the Rosa Khutor Alpine Centre in Sochi, Russia, today (14 March).

-Not only was it the debut for snowboarding on the Paralympic program at a Winter Games, but Tudhope is also the youngest competitor out of the 550 from 45 countries competing in Sochi.
+Not only was it the debut for Para-snowboard on the Paralympic program at a Winter Games, but Tudhope is also the youngest competitor of the 550 from 45 countries competing in Sochi.

-He was one of 33 teenagers and men that attacked the 600-metre long track with 24 features.
+He was one of 33 that attacked the 600m-long track with 24 features.

-And Tudhope went under the minute for each of his three runs – 58.78 seconds, 59.31s, 58.06s – to finish 10th overall on 1m:56.84s.
+And Tudhope went under the minute for each of his three runs – 58.78, 59.31 and 58.06 – to finish 10th overall in 1:56.84.
 Medals are determined by each competitor’s two fastest times being added together.

-Tudhope, who has cerebral palsy affecting his speech and movement down the left side of his body, blushed when told of Milton’s words.
+Tudhope, who has cerebral palsy affecting his speech and movement down the left side of his body, blushed when told of what Milton had said.

 The competition was held in sunshine before a packed grandstand of 7,500.